joeytwiddle/significant-white-space/README.md

   - Neko does not offer a way to set the modification time of a file.
 Until we write target-specific code for this, we fake this by simply writing a new copy of the file.
 That is only likely to work on small source files, and not on filesystems which store fine-grained time-stamps.
 (In that case, our approach will cause the same transformation to be performed again on the next sync - not the end of the world.)

   - On filesystems with coarse-grained time-stamps, sync may not notice changes made to a source file very soon after it was synced (within 1 second).
 This is rare, but could happen e.g. if a developer edits his file while sync is running in the background.

+# Bugs:

+  - sync fails with exception "std@sys_file_type" if it encounters any broken symlinks in the scanned tree.